Dove's Nest Training Opportunities

 5. Protection and Inclusion: Guide for Faith Communities on Safely Including Persons Who Have Committed Sexual Offenses: Using Dove's Nest's publication of the same name, learn how your faith community can navigate the difficult waters of allowing individuals with sexual offenses to be part of the worshipping community while keeping your children and youth safe.

-10. Understanding Trauma: This recorded Zoom or live Zoom training is an excellent resource for churches wanting to dig deeper into understanding and preventing various types of trauma as well as actively supporting survivors in faith communities.
+9. Understanding Trauma: This recorded Zoom training is an excellent resource for churches wanting to dig deeper into understanding and preventing various types of trauma as well as actively supporting survivors in faith communities.
 It includes information on the various types of trauma, brain development, trauma triggers, and more.
 The Institutional Courage principles developed by Jennifer Freyd are also reviewed.
 There is an analysis of the core values of Anabaptist faith communities with special attention on how to balance peace, reconciliation, and justice when it comes to protecting the vulnerable.
 Trigger warning: There are photos of offenders included in these slides—people who individuals in Mennonite Church USA congregations may know personally.
-Email anna [at] dovenest.net for the video or more information.
+Contact Nancy Major at info [at] dovesnest.net for the video or more information.

 Dove's Nest's Speaker's Bureau consists of highly qualified members who are available for your training needs:

-- Linda Gehman Peachey, MDiv, freelance writer and teacher; cofounder of Dove's Nest; member, East Chestnut Street Mennonite Church; Lancaster, PA
+- Linda Gehman Peachey, MDiv, freelance writer and teacher; cofounder of Dove's Nest; Blossom Hill Mennonite Church; Lancaster, PA

 - Brenda Yoder, LMHC, counselor, writer, speaker, educator; Shipshewana, IN